codemix/yii2-excel-message/README.md

 ./yii excel-message messages/config.php /output/dir
 ```

-This will create one file per language with one sheet per category each.
-The
+This will create one file per language (filename == language) with one sheet per
-source messages are listed in column `A` and the translations can then be added
+category.
+The source messages are listed in column `A`.
+Translators should add their
-to column `B`.
+translations to column `B`.

 The files will be in `Excel2007` format with `xlsx` extension.

 If you want a file with all translations instead, pass `all` as 3rd argument.
+You can

-You can also export only certain languages or categories:
+also export only certain languages or categories:

 ```
 ./yii excel-message --languages=de,fr --categories=nav,app messages/config.php /output/dir